 - Avoid linking online dating accounts with social media accounts like Facebook since it’s easy to leak your online data.

-- Avoid linking online dating accounts with personal phone number.
+- Avoid linking online dating accounts with personal phone numbers.
 Use a temporary number instead.
-That also applies to personal email address.
+That also applies to personal email addresses.

 - Never share your private photo with your dates while dating online.